 Australia and Pacific Science Foundation, $36,240

-Dr Melanie Massaro, Dr Rachel Whitsed and Dr Richard Segal (ILWS PhD student)
+Dr Melanie Massaro, Associate Professor Rachel Whitsed and Dr Richard Segal (ILWS PhD student)

 The majority of bird extinctions over the past 500 years have occurred on islands, mainly caused by the introduction of exotic predators.
 Lord Howe Island, 600km off the coast of NSW, is typical of the problems caused by the introduction of exotic mammals.
 The arrival of ship rats in 1918 caused a wave of extinctions among the native biota, and their presence continues to threaten the survival of birds, reptiles, invertebrates and plants.